-2. Collection System.
-The table below shows the Discharger's sanitary sewer overflow (SSO) rates (total SSOs per 100 miles of collection system) for the last five years, the length and age of the collection system, and comparisons to systems in the San Francisco Bay Region.
+- 1. Treatment Plant.
+The Discharger did not violate its numeric effluent limitations during the previous permit term. - 2.
+Collection System.
+The table below shows the Discharger's and satellite collection system agencies' sanitary sewer overflow (SSO) rates (total SSOs per 100 miles of collection system) for the last four years, the lengths and ages of the collection systems, and comparisons to systems in the San Francisco Bay Region.
+All systems in the San Francisco Bay Region are responsible for reporting SSOs associated with mainlines, but only some are also responsible for reporting SSOs associated with laterals.
+The Discharger is responsible for reporting SSOs associated with mainlines and laterals, and the satellite collection system agencies are responsible for reporting SSOs associated with mainlines only.
 SSOs that reach waters of the United States may violate Prohibition III.E of this Order.

-Table F-4.
+Table F-3.
 Collection System and SSO Rates (SSO per 100 miles)

-(Values based on CIWQS data analysis completed in March 2017) [1]
+(Values based on CIWQS data analysis completed in February 2018) [1]